Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Introduction

 Thus, we introduce an efficient framework of circuit structure-preserving error mitigation, which can characterize noise impact without extensive circuit modifications.
 Our method employs a copy of the original quantum circuit to extract noise information while preserving its circuit structure, enabling precise and consistent noise characterization.
 By integrating calibration circuits constructed by this characterization, we demonstrate that our method can characterize and suppress noise effects across the entire quantum circuit \cite{mooney2021whole, nation2021scalable}.
 We then validate our approach by simulating long-time dynamics of a non-Hermitian transverse-field Ising chain using parameterized circuits optimized through variational methods \cite{zhu2019training,google2020hartree,cerezo2021variational,ostaszewski2021structure,chen2022high,koh2023observation}.
 Our noisy simulations on IBM Quantum devices show excellent agreement with exact classical results, demonstrating the robustness and efficiency of our enhanced mitigation strategy.
 Overall, our error-mitigation framework offers a promising pathway for performing reliable variational quantum simulations, with broad applicability to quantum phenomena such as nonequilibrium dynamics, nonunitary physics, and ground-state characterization \cite{shen2022non,qin2022universal,liu2021non,yang2024non,qin2024kinked,zhang2022universal,kawabata2022many,jiang2022dimensional,yoshida2023fate,poddubny2023interaction,shen2025non,fu2023anatomy,li2025phase,shen2023proposal,PhysRevX.5.041003,PhysRevLett.121.237401,qin2025dynamical,lapierre2025driven}.
+In particular, we demonstrate that our method is especially well suited for tasks involving small-scale circuits that require a large number of circuit executions.
+This makes it highly relevant for applications where repeated sampling is essential, such as quantum neural network (QNN) implementations on NISQ devices \cite{schuld2014quest,jeswal2019recent,altaisky2001quantum,ricks2003training}.

 This work is structured as follows.
 In Section~\ref{sec2}, we introduce our error-mitigation technique and discuss a variational framework to implement our method.
 In Section~\ref{sec3}, we first introduce our simulation model and evaluate the performance of our error mitigation method using classical noisy simulation benchmarks.
 Building on these results, we then present results from quantum simulations conducted on IBM Q hardware in Section~\ref{sec4}, demonstrating that our approach significantly improves simulation fidelity.
 Finally, in Section~\ref{sec5}, we summarize our key contributions and discuss the broader applicability of our method.